0xAlphaDevs/Mylo/README.md

-## Mylo
+### Mylo (Omnichain Token Bound Accounts | Powered by Wormhole)

-Mylo is a Multichain Loyalty Program Aggregator using token bound accounts.
+## Use Cases

-## Features
+- Mylo can act as seamless multi-chain loyalty program aggregator using your NFTs as wallets( ERC 6551 token bound accounts).

--
+- Mylo can also provide a unique experience for multi-chain assets management.

 ## Table of Contents